| |

 crack, as it will continue to expand.
 If concrete is cracked

-and still under stress, the Torque-Lock product might be
+and still under stress, the a crack-repair staple product might be

 able to help solve the issues, at hand.
 Good luck with the